freeCodeCamp/guide/src/pages/java/loops-while/index.md

 ---
-title: Java Loops While
+title: While
 ---
-# Java while Loop
+# while Loop

 The `while` loop executes a group of statements / single statement till a condition evaluates to `true`.
 For instance: